Henrik Pedersen (football manager)

-Henrik Pedersen (born 2 January 1978) is a Danish football manager who is the manager of club Sheffield Wednesday.
+Henrik Pedersen (born 2 January 1978) is a Danish football manager who is the head coach of club Sheffield Wednesday.

 Career

 Pedersen worked as a youth manager at several Danish clubs before joining Red Bull Salzburg.

 In 2014, he got his first job as a first team manager, when he became manager of HB Køge in the Danish 1st Division.
 He left on 23 December 2015 by mutual consent.

 In 2016, he became Jens Keller's assistant manager at Union Berlin.
 Pedersen was sacked together with Keller on 4 December 2017.

 On 30 May 2018, he was named new manager of Eintracht Braunschweig in the 3.
 Liga replacing Torsten Lieberknecht.
 He was sacked on 10 October 2018.

 On 20 June 2019, he signed a 2 1/2-year contract with Norwegian club Strømsgodset.
 He left the club on 9 April 2021, after allegations arose that he had made racist remarks during his time with the club.

 On 2 July 2021, Pedersen was announced as the new manager of Danish 1st Division club Vendsyssel FF.